Ruth Davidson: House of Lords

 In July 2021, Davidson entered the House of Lords as Baroness Davidson of Lundin Links, of Lundin Links in the County of Fife.
 She made her maiden speech on 22 October 2021 when she supported Baroness Meacher's Assisted Dying Bill.
 In other statements, she has criticised reductions of troop numbers in the British Army and a UK government scheme to deport asylum seekers to Rwanda.
 She claimed £24,521 in expenses (Note: Members of the House of the Lords do not receive a wage but can claim expenses.) and made six contributions to debates in her first year as a member.

-In June 2021, she was appointed a non-executive director on the board of Royal London Mutual.

 Davidson presented Football's Gambling Addiction, a Channel 4 documentary released in June 2021 about the relationship between football and the gambling industry.
 In January 2022, it was announced that she would be presenting a weekly programme on Times Radio.
 She said that she was "very excited about combining my two great loves: politics and live broadcasting".
 In July 2023, she was appointed a non-executive director on the board of the Scottish Rugby Union.

+In July 2024, Davidson, alongside the Labour mayor of Greater Manchester, Andy Burnham, was a panelist for the Sky News coverage of the general election which Labour won.
+She has also appeared regularly on Beth Rigby's podcast Electoral Dysfunction, alongside Jess Phillips and Harriet Harman.
+In January 2026, Davidson alongside Andy Street, David Gauke and Amber Rudd launched a movement called Prosper UK, aiming to bring the Conservative party back to the centre right.